 The bottom portion of the instrument cluster must be tilted or angled upward and then moved toward the steering wheel to gain access to the back panel.
 Attempting to pull the cluster straight back will not work.
-Once again, tilt the bottom up approximately 90 degrees then pull the cluster towards you to expose the 3 electrical fittings.
+Once again, tilt the bottom up approximately 90 degrees then pull the cluster towards you to expose the three electrical fittings.
 Pinch on the release clip on each electrical plug then twist, pull and tug the plug off.
 Once complete, the cluster can be removed.

-Based on the location of the burned out bulb (.i.e. drive selector, bottom status lights, panel illumination, etc.) twist and pull out the socket that holds the bulb.
+Based on the location of the burned-out bulb (i.e., drive selector, bottom status lights, panel illumination, etc.) twist and pull out the socket that holds the bulb.
 The bulb may be soldered within the socket or clipped in.
 Replacement clip-in-bulbs can be purchased at any auto parts store.
-Bulb sockets can be had through the dealer or your local junk yard.
+Bulb sockets can be had through the dealer or your local junkyard.